ramorel/r-for-education/README.md

 ## The Case for R

 Why R?
 There is steeper learning curve than other statistical software--mostly because of the lack of a point-and-click interface.
 Opening vanilla R for the frist time is intimidating for non-programmers.
 Launch R and you see a `<` with a blinking cursor next to it.
 And that's it.
-This is alleviated a bit by the popular R IDE (_integrated development environment_) from [R Studio](https://rstudio.com/products/rstudio/)
+This is alleviated a bit by the popular R IDE (_integrated development environment_) from [R Studio](https://rstudio.com/products/rstudio/), which has some limited point-and-click features (for loading data, to give an example).
+But the lack of a point-and-click is one of the _benefits_ of R, not a drawbacks.
+It means that we, as researchers, must be a bit more intentional and mindful about our analyses.
+This is one of the reasons that R drew me in--it made me better at research, at data analysis, at statistics.

+Benefits:

+1. R is flexible--if there is a methodological innovation out there, it will be on R.
+2. R is open--it is open-source and all code is there for you to examine (if you so desire)
+3. R encourages reproducibility--you can generate and share code across a research time
+4. R integrates the components of research--you can import and clean your data, generate vizualizations, conduct analysis, and generate shareable reports in a variety of formats.
+I wrote my dissertation in R!
+5. R encourages a more intentional mindset--you cannot just

 ## My Bona Fides

 ## What you will learn (or, "Learning Objectives")

+There are many guides out there for learning R. Two things distinguishes this book from those others.
+First, I focus on R as a tool for education-related research.
+In addition to learning the functionality of R, I will also introduce key sources of educational data that are publicly and freely available.
+I focus on packages and types of analysis most relevant for educational researchers.
+And second, I gear this toward two audiences: those learning statistical programming for the first time and those transitioning from other statistical environments--particularly Stata.